Apollorion/manifests.io/README.md

 3. Add the version to the frontend application at `./app/src/k8s_details.js` (use the directory name)

 # Examples
-Examples are all maintained outside of this repo and pull down on the fly.
+Examples are all maintained outside of this repo and are pulled down on the fly.
-A dictionary of examples is in lambda/examples.py
+A dictionary of examples is in `lambda/examples.py`.

 ## Adding or modifying an example